meta-llama/llama-stack/docs/new_api_provider.md

 # Developer Guide: Adding a New API Provider

-This guide contains references to walk you through
+This guide contains references to walk you through adding a new API provider.

 ### Adding a new API provider
 1. First, decide which API your provider falls into (e.g. Inference, Safety, Agents, Memory).